-We terminated an employee who was under probation on the below said clause.
-All I want to know is, is there any complications to the organization by the employee if she decides to fight or go legal?
+We terminated an employee who was under probation based on the clause mentioned below.
+All I want to know is, are there any complications for the organization if the employee decides to challenge the termination legally?

-1. The employee joined on 16 July and was under probation.
-During the term, we realized that she had a very stubborn attitude and was not mingling well with the team.
-Whenever the team interacted with her for any re-work, she debated and argued and after a series of arguments she would agree for the re-work.
-Over the time the team (5 members) was very dissatisfied with her attitude and reported to me many times that they are unable to work with her and her attitude is causing a delay in deliverables.
-We alerted the situation to her and for two days she was fine and again the problem started.
-We have had 3 discussions with her regarding this over one month and asked her to mend her behavior.
-After the recent discussion which happened 10 days ago, the team started to interact very less with her, started to corner her because they weren't ready to work with her and go through the same problem again.
-Every work which was supposed to be directed to her was going through me since the team is not ready to work with her.
+The employee joined on 16 July and was under probation.
+During this period, it became apparent that she had a stubborn attitude and did not integrate well with the team.
+Whenever the team approached her for re-work, she would often engage in debates and arguments.
+After multiple arguments, she would eventually agree to the re-work.
+Over time, the team (consisting of 5 members) became increasingly dissatisfied with her attitude.
+They reported to me numerous times that they were finding it challenging to work with her, and her attitude was causing delays in project deliverables.
+We addressed the situation with her, and although there was a temporary improvement for two days, the issues persisted.
+We had three discussions with her over the span of a month, advising her to amend her behavior.
+After the most recent discussion, which took place 10 days ago, the team began to interact less with her, isolating her as they were unwilling to collaborate with her due to recurring problems.
+All work intended for her was redirected through me as a result.

 From India, Bengaluru